stummjr/doc.scrapinghub.com/api.rst

 eggs/delete.json
 ----------------

-Deletes a Python egg from the project.
+Deletes a Python egg from a project.

 * Supported Request Methods: ``POST``